TungVietLe/HandsOn/README.md

 ### Creator: Tung Viet Le
+### PLEASES DON'T DO THIS: After publishing this Github repo, I saw that my Azure credit was significantly dropped, resulting in Speech API error.
+This might be due to bad people taking advantage of my keys and endpoints, which are hard coded (though bad practice but due to time constrain).
+I'm trying to fix it so that the speech-to-text will work again.

 # Hands On AI Argumented Lab Demo
 Laboratory equipment are expensive.
 Learning on 2D blackboard is unengaging.
 Aiming to make laboratories accessible to students around the world; Helping teachers to make lesson more engaging.
 Hands On is AR simulation equipped with AI for both teachers & students to interact, experiment, and make mistakes freely.